mazharul90007/bd-destination/README.md

   - Admin: Can update any reviews.
   - Moderator & User: Can update only their own reviews
 - Change Review Status (Admin Only):
-  - Admin can Accept or reject or delete the review. if admin accept the the review will be active and published
+  - Admin can Accept or reject or delete the review.
+If the admin accepts the review, it becomes active and publicly visible.

 ### User Management